 Requirements for recognition of control authorities and control bodies: EU 2021/1698 (pdf in English)

 Use of Organic Farming Information System and templates for annual reports: EU 2021/1935 (pdf in English)

 Record keeping and declaration requirements from operators and groups of operators EU 2021/2119 (pdf in English)

 List of control authorities and control bodies for equivalence

 Croatia joined the EU in 2013.

-USDA’s GAIN Report Croatia Food and Agricultural Import Regulations and Standards - Narrative (2016)
+USDA’s GAIN Report Croatia Food and Agricultural Import Regulations and Standards Export Certificate Report (2021)

 USDA’s GAIN Report Food and Agricultural Import Regulations and Standards Country Report (2022)

 USDA’s GAIN Report Food and Agricultural Import Regulations and Standards Export Certificate Report Annual (2022)

 USDA’S GAIN Report Update on Changing EU Import Conditions for Composite Products (2022)